What are listed buildings?

 - Grade II* Particularly important buildings of more than special interest - about 4% nationally

 - Grade II Buildings of special interest

 The statutory controls on alterations apply equally to all listed buildings, whatever their grade.

 You will need the Council's consent to demolish a listed building or for any works of alteration or extension which would affect its character as a building of architectural or historic interest.
 This would be in addition to any other consents required, such as planning permission, advertisement consent or building regulation approval.

 It is a criminal offence to carry out works to a listed building without prior listed building consent - even if you were not aware that the building was listed.
 To do this could lead to a substantial fine or imprisonment.

-Please contact Planning Services for development control advice as the need for consent is not always a straightforward issue.
-The listed building consent process if very similar to the planning process and you will need to fill in listed building consent application forms and supply plans and details as necessary.
+Please contact development management for advice as the need for consent is not always a straightforward issue.
+The listed building consent process is very similar to the planning process and you will need to fill in listed building consent application forms and supply plans and details as necessary.